GaurPeeyush/GaurPeeyush/README.md

 Excited about the future of AI and its applications in different businesses<br>
 Empowering communities through open-source and collaboration<br>
 </p>
-I’m <a href="https://gaurpeeyush.github.io/PeeyushGaur/"><b>Peeyush Gaur</b></a>, a sophomore pursuing bachelor's of engineering in Artificial Intelligence and Machine Learning at Dayananda Sagar College of Engineering, Bangalore<br>
+I’m <a href="https://gaurpeeyush.github.io/PeeyushGaur/"><b>Peeyush Gaur</b></a>, a pre-final year student pursuing bachelor's of engineering in Artificial Intelligence and Machine Learning at Dayananda Sagar College of Engineering, Bangalore<br>
 <br>
 <p align="center"><b>Learning, evolving, developing, sharing.
 Basically, figuring it out!</b><br></p>
   </em>